randiego/partforge/README.md

 mysterious behaviors that require an engineer to do a "root cause" analysis.

 I wrote PartForge (known to my coworkers as "Blue" after the server it runs on) to help with this process.
-PartForge has been used by QD for a few years now and is gradually replacing a paper-based "traveller" workflow where test data and assembly information is printed out and physically attached to assemblies, or is saved on a communal file servers.
+PartForge has been used by QD for a few years now and is gradually replacing a paper-based "traveler" workflow where test data and assembly information is printed out and physically attached to assemblies, or is saved on a communal file servers.
 About half of QD's 200+ people use PartForge on a weekly basis, and about a quarter use it daily.

-Thanks go to Damon Jackson for being such an enthiastic evanglist for PartForge within QD, Jeremy Terry for a constant stream of great suggestions
+Thanks go to Damon Jackson for being such an enthusiastic evangelist for PartForge within QD, Jeremy Terry for a constant stream of great suggestions
 (sorry I didn't get them done before you left!), Dinesh Martin for thoughtful suggestions and pushing the API development to where it was useful and, Will Neils, Andreas Aman and many more for excellent feedback and clever new ways to work with the constraints of what I wrote.